-Surface water reservoirs serve to store excess surface water runoff that occurs during rainfall events in the wet season and provide that to individual users and/or entities during the dry season when water availability is low.
-Under the Rules, the construction of any new surface reservoirs would be "off-line" such that no rivers are dammed, existing flood protection or surface water bodies are impacted.
+Surface water reservoirs serve to store excess surface water runoff that occurs during rainfall events in the wet season and then provide that water to individual users and/or entities when water availability is low.
+Under the Rules, the construction of any new surface reservoirs would be "off-line" such that: no rivers are dammed; and existing flood protection or surface water bodies are not impacted.

 The CFWI 2020 Plan provides descriptions of several potential solutions to address water supply needs in Appendix E (Water Supply and Water Resource Development Project Options).
 Appendix E provides solutions utilizing groundwater, reclaimed water, surface water, and stormwater.
-Several "off-line" reservoirs are included in Appendix C that can be used to store wet season flows for subsequent use in the dry season, and are summarized below:
+Several "off-line" reservoirs are included in Appendix E that can be used to store wet season flows for subsequent use in the dry season, and are summarized below: